 Whether you’re on the hunt for a little Japanese soul food, a Caribbean roti or a couple of Indian small plates, Brixton is jam-packed full of great places to eat.

 Check out our numero unos below:

 Coming to you from the youngest ever Masterchef winner, Tim Anderson, Nanban is precisely the restaurant you need to visit next time you experience a particular craving for Japanese soul food infused with European influences and ingredients fresh off Brixton market.
-Which, naturally, means dishes like plantain katsu curry; breaded Japanese mackerel with jerk mayo; and their famous Lazy Goat Ragù-men, with Scotch bonnet-pickled bamboo shoots.
+Which, naturally, means dishes like plantain katsu curry; breaded Japanese mackerel with jerk mayo; and this – their famous Lazy Goat Ragù-men, with Scotch bonnet-pickled bamboo shoots.

 Details: 426 Coldharbour Lane, SW9 8LF | Open weekdays 5-11pm, Sat 12pm-late, Sun 12-10pm | Book here

 Husband and wife duo Joe and Margaux Sharratt had long wanted to open a restaurant.

 And Naughty Piglets is the realisation of their hambitions.

 The grill restaurant and wine bar is so popular, in fact, that Andrew Lloyd-Webber instantly offered the pair a follow-up spot at his theatre, The Other Palace.
 The Brixton original, however, has a more intimate feel, serving up small plates like fried duck egg with apricot and girolles alongside carefully-selected wines and homemade damson gin.